 - 1 A spectrophotometer will be set up in your work area.
-Make sure it is turned on and allow it to warm up. - 2 While the spectrophotometer is warming up, obtain two serological pipets, and set up a beaker for waste Cu2+ solution. - 3 Obtain about 15 mL stock Cu2+ solution.
-Write its exact concentration in Data Table A. - 4 Once the spectrophotometer is warmed up, take a blank spectrum of deionized water in a vial as described in the MicroLab spectrophotometer instructions provided in lab. - Condition the pipet you will be using for the Cu2+ solution as shown in the Pipeting Techniques video under Instrumentation and as described in the Volumetric Glassware section of the Introductory Material of this lab manual.
-Dispense the required volumes of Cu2+ solution (1.5 mL) and deionized water (6.5 mL) for Solution 1 into a test tube and record your volumes in Data Table A. - Be careful while doing this, the pipets may be tricky to handle at first. - Record volumes to 0.01 mL with some uncertainty in the last digit. - 6 Stopper the test tube and mix the solution well by inverting a couple of times. - 7 To condition your vial, carefully pour a small amount of the solution you just prepared into a vial and pour it out into your waste beaker. - 8 Refill the vial with solution and take an absorbance spectrum.
-Identify the wavelength of maximum absorbance near 630 nm.
+Make sure it is turned on and allow it to warm up. - $\label{eq:2} {\rm While \ the \ spectrophotometer \ is \ warming \ up, \ obtain \ two \ serological \ pipets, \ and \ set \ up \ a \ beaker \ for \ waste \ Cu^{2+} \ solution.}$ - 3 Obtain about 15 mL stock Cu^{2+} solution.
+Write its exact concentration in Data Table A. - 4 Once the spectrophotometer is warmed up, take a blank spectrum of deionized water in a vial as described in the MicroLab spectrophotometer instructions provided in lab. - 5 Condition the pipet you will be using for the Cu^{2+} solution as shown in the Pipet video under Instrumentation and as described in the Volumetric Glassware section of the Introductory Material of this lab manual.
+Dispense the required volumes of Cu^{2+} solution (1.2 mL) and deionized water (4.8 mL) for Solution 1 into a test tube and record your volumes in Data Table A. - Be careful while doing this, the pipets may be tricky to handle at first. - Record volumes to 0.01 mL with some uncertainty in the last digit. - 6 Stopper the test tube and mix the solution well by inverting a couple of times. - 7 To condition your vial, carefully pour a small amount of the solution you just prepared into a vial and pour it out to waste. - 8 Refill the vial with solution and take an absorbance spectrum.
+Identify the wavelength of maximum absorbance near 600 nm.
 Record the wavelength and absorbance at this wavelength in Data Table A. Absorbance values are reported to the 0.0001.
-For all remaining absorbance measurements in this experiment, be sure to use the same wavelength you have identified as the maximum.
+For all remaining absorbance measurements in this experiment, be sure to use the same wavelength you have identified as the maximum. - 9 Record the concentration of Cu^{2+} in Solution 1 in Data Table A . - 10 Retain the sample in the vial until you have completed your calibration plot.
+Students often choose to label a sheet of paper with positions 1, 2, 3 and 4, placing each vial on the appropriate position.